romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 But I find funny than a lot of developers deal with _something close to CQRS_, without even realizing it.
 Without fancy names or buzzwords.
 Just because CQRS is a way to solve real problems, and it is not as complex as you may be lead to believe.

 Personal story, on my first contract as a senior consultant, I met a team who implemented CQRS, without knowing it.
-They had a Symfony application with a SQL database full a complex, entangled, data.
+They had a Symfony application with a SQL database full of complex, entangled, data.
 They had some asynchronous mechanism writing a "flat" version to ElasticSearch.
 And they had a lot of users - sometimes, even peaks caused by TV ads - consuming that data.
 They had everything, but the name.
 Still, knowing the name of what you are doing helps.
-It helps you when looking for resources, both documentation and libraries.
-More importantly, the name helps you communicate what you are doing, in the way of a [Alexandrian language](https://fr.slideshare.net/JoshuaKerievsky/a-timeless-way-of-communicating-alexandrian-pattern-languages).
+It helps when looking for resources, both documentation and libraries.
+More importantly, the name helps you communicate what you are doing, in the way of an [Alexandrian language](https://fr.slideshare.net/JoshuaKerievsky/a-timeless-way-of-communicating-alexandrian-pattern-languages).

 ## CQRS v2.0: Flux in the Javascript ecosystem